-The county social services departments and later the county library, quickly occupied the space at Carysbrook.
+When a new Fluvanna County High School was built and opened in 1974, use of the school building would be reimagined.
+Initially, the county social services departments and later the county library, occupied the space at Carysbrook.
 But what of that great auditorium?
 It was to stand empty for nearly 20 years.

-Used for school storage, it succumbed to dust, mold and decay – the seats removed and thrown away.
-In 1992, a new vision for Carysbrook started to take shape between the dreams of Fluvanna newcomers at Lake Monticello and the memories of former Carysbrook graduates who still lived in the county.
+Later used for school storage, it succumbed to dust, mold and decay – the seats removed and thrown away.
+In 1992, a new use for Carysbrook was envisioned by Fluvanna newcomers at Lake Monticello alongside former Carysbrook graduates who still lived in the county.

-Over the next five years, under the direction of the newly formed non-profit group, The Fluvanna County Arts Council, those dreams and memories evolved into a fine facility with state of the art lighting and sound equipment and a dedicated group of volunteers to keep it moving.
+Over the next five years, under the direction of the newly formed non-profit group, The Fluvanna County Arts Council, those dreams and memories took shape.
+The former school auditorium eventually evolving into a fine facility with state of the art lighting and sound equipment and a dedicated group of volunteers to keep it moving.
 The newly remodeled facility was dedicated on October 18, 1997.
 Each season since, between 10 and 15 programs have been offered to the public for their pleasure and entertainment.